-“Everything is about irrigation and the delivery of that resource is critical.
-The reliability of it, the ease of which people can access it – all of those things can make or break those farms – that’s why it’s important, in a nutshell, that we have a really efficient delivery system."
+“Everything is about irrigation and the delivery of that resource is critical to our region.
+The reliability of it, the ease of which people can access it – all of those things can make or break those farms.
+In a nutshell, we have to have a really efficient delivery system."

-“It was an ageing leaky delivery system that was designed, and really was not fit for purpose,” Sam said.
+“It (the Project) is about making the whole network viable, whereas maybe it wouldn’t have been.
+It was an ageing leaky delivery system that was designed, and really was fit for purpose, a long time ago,” he said.